 To help guide this conversation, we’ll hear from two guest speakers.
 Justin Gill, DNP, ARNP, RN, president of the Washington State Nurses Association, will address the association’s response to H.R.
 1 and a recent ANA resolution.
 Jamie Shirley, PhD, RN, from the University of Washington Bothell, will examine the ethical implications of the policy changes for nursing practice.

-Nurses in Action (pending approval): Following the presentation, we will assemble 400 cold/flu kits for Real Change newspaper vendors.
+Nurses in Action: Following the presentation, we will assemble 400 cold/flu kits for Real Change newspaper vendors.

 To register for the KCNA Fall Summit, click here.